Purchasing

 - Is it available in bulk?

-- How far with it be shipped?
+- How far will it be shipped?

 - Are raw materials being extracted to make it?